Hristijan Mickoski

-Hristijan Mickoski (Христијан Мицкоски, /mk/; born 29 September 1977) is a Macedonian politician and former mechanical engineer, currently serving as Prime Minister of North Macedonia, a position he has held since June 2024.
-He is also a university professor and the party leader of VMRO-DPMNE.
+Hristijan Mickoski (Note: Христијан Мицкоски, /mk/) (born 29 September 1977) is a Macedonian mechanical engineer, professor, and government official serving as Prime Minister of North Macedonia, a position he has held since June 2024.
+He is the party leader of VMRO-DPMNE.
 In 2016, Mickoski became the director of Power Plants of Macedonia, and in the period from 2015 to 2017, he was an energy advisor to prime ministers Nikola Gruevski and Emil Dimitriev.
 As the sole candidate, he was elected leader of VMRO-DPMNE at the party's 16th congress in Valandovo.

 Early life and career

 Mickoski was born on 29 September 1977 in Skopje, then in Socialist Republic of Macedonia, part of SFR Yugoslavia.
 From 2016 to 2017, he was the director of Power Plants of Macedonia, the state-owned electricity producing company.
 He has a PhD degree.
 In 2011, he was a visiting professor at Vienna's Technical University.
 He was an associate professor at the Faculty of Mechanical Engineering at the Ss.
 Cyril and Methodius University in Skopje, but in 2019 he became a regular professor.
 From 2015 to 2017, he was the energy advisor of prime ministers Nikola Gruevski and Emil Dimitriev.